coderefinery/manuals/lesson-maintainer.md

 * Be very aware of the main trade-offs of CodeRefinery lessons: we have to teach something that's achievable for the common learner, not necessarily what we would do ourselves.
-This is a delicate balance, and lesson editors are on the front line.
+This is a delicate balance, and lesson maintainers are on the front line.
 * Avoid too much feature creep or thing becoming too complex.
   Instead, it's OK to have sections with advanced material that aren't usually taught.